MicrosoftDocs/well-architected/well-architected/performance-efficiency/capacity-planning.md

 ### Align forecasts with workload objectives

 Aligning forecasts with workload objectives involves adjusting predictive capacity models to ensure they meet the specific goals and demands of a given workload.
 This alignment ensures resources are adequately provisioned, preventing both underutilization and potential workload overloads.
-For example, if you aim to support an API for 1 million users to upload 1 MB files in a second, but current data shows slow write speeds, you'll need to adjust your system.
+For example, if you aim to support an API for 1 million users to upload 1-MB files in a second, but current data shows slow write speeds, you need to adjust your system.
 It's essential to talk with stakeholders to grasp the workload's requirements.
 Make sure your plans align with the promises (SLAs) of your service providers.
-This ensures your capacity meets the expected demand and helps pinpoint areas of the system that might need changes.
+This alignment ensures your capacity meets the expected demand and helps pinpoint areas of the system that might need changes.

 ### Determine resource requirements